 SSL stands for Secure Sockets Layer; it is a security protocol that is used to encrypt the data transmission between a server and browser.
-This encryption ensures users on the website that data is protected from cyber criminals.
-So, any online business website you have, you must defend your website with an SSL certificate.
+This encryption ensures users on the website that data is protected from cybercriminals.
+So, for any online business website you have, you must defend your website with an SSL certificate.

-There are different types of SSL certificate, but mainly two categories are commonly known, it’s a free and paid.
-Both these categories provide data encryption, but free ssl certificate comes with some limited features whereas paid SSL certificate comes with almost features that fulfills website security requirement.
+There are different types of SSL certificates, but mainly two categories are commonly known, it’s a free and paid.
+Both these categories provide data encryption, but a free SSL certificate comes with some limited features whereas paid SSL certificate comes with almost all features that fulfill website security requirements.
 Let’s compare both these SSL certificates in detail and choose the one which is most suitable for your website.

-Free SSL Certificate and a Paid SSL Certificate Know the Differences
+Free SSL and a Paid SSL Certificate Know the Differences

 SSL certificate come in three different types which are different from each other in level of validation.
 Those three types are: